SSWConsulting/SSW.Rules.Content/rules/do-you-know-what-happens-at-a-sprint-review-meeting/rule.md

 In Scrum, there are 4 meetings in total that you need to know about:

 * [Sprint Planning Meeting](/what-happens-at-a-sprint-planning-meeting)
-* [Scrum Meeting (Daily standup)](/meeting-do-you-update-your-tasks-before-the-daily-scrum) - Update tasks before Daily Scrum Meeting
+* [Daily Scrum Meeting (aka Daily standup)](/meeting-do-you-update-your-tasks-before-the-daily-scrum) - Update tasks before Daily Scrum Meeting
 * [Sprint Review Meeting](/do-you-know-what-happens-at-a-sprint-review-meeting)
 * [Sprint Retrospective Meeting](/do-you-know-what-happens-at-a-sprint-retrospective-meeting)